See Historic Planes for FREE! Western North Carolina Air Museum in Hendersonville, NC

 The regular hours of the museum are as follows:

-The museum may also be open additional hours for special events, like the Hendersonville Apple Festival.
-VIsit the Western North Carolina Air Museum website for special events information.
+The museum may also be open for additional hours for special events, like the Hendersonville Apple Festival.
+Visit the Western North Carolina Air Museum website for special event information.

 WNC Air Museum